Skip to content

 This course is designed to introduce students to the art and crafting of creative writing.
 Students will be asked to analyze and compose their own prose and poetry.
 Though this is not a 'workshop,' students will have the opportunity to share and receive feedback on their work.

-This course will enable students to determine a writing purpose, generate ideas to support a topic, determine an audience, develop a focus, and organize a written text, beginning with more personal, or "reflective," writing and moving on to expository writing and argument.
+This course will enable students to determine a writing purpose, generate ideas to support a topic, determine an audience, develop a focus, and organize a written text.
 At least two papers will involve a research component through which students begin to learn the conventions of citation and documentation.
 Furthermore, the class will enable students to learn how purpose and audience affect the content, language, and form of a written text.
-Students must meet minimum writing objectives as determined by the English Department's placement procedures in order to be placed into this course.
+The English program reserves the right to remove students from the course who do not meet the prerequisites.

 This course introduces students to the basic concepts of geography.
 It covers geographic methods-including cartography and Geographic Information Systems (GIS)-physical geography, and human geography.